AlibabaCloudDocs/alikafka/intl.en-US/Access control/Service-linked roles.md

 # Service-linked roles

-This topic describes the background information, policies, and considerations of the service-linked roles in Message Queue for Apache Kafka and provides answers to frequently asked questions about these roles.
+This article describes the background information, policies, and considerations of the service-linked roles in Message Queue for Apache Kafka.
+This article also provides answers to frequently asked questions about these roles.

-An Alibaba Cloud service may need to access other Alibaba Cloud services to provide a feature.
-To do this, the Alibaba Cloud service must assume a service-linked role to obtain the permissions to access other Alibaba Cloud services.
-The service-linked role is a Resource Access Management \(RAM\) role.
-When you use this feature in the console of the Alibaba Cloud service for the first time, the system automatically creates a service-linked role and instructs you to complete the process.
+An Alibaba Cloud service may need to access other Alibaba Cloud services to implement a feature.
+In these cases, the Alibaba Cloud service must assume a service-linked role, which is a RAM role, to obtain the permissions to access other Alibaba Cloud services.
+When you use the feature in the console of the Alibaba Cloud service for the first time, the system automatically creates a service-linked role and notifies you that the service-linked role is created.
 For more information, see [Service-linked roles](/intl.en-US/RAM Role Management/Service-linked roles.md).

 Message Queue for Apache Kafka can assume the following service-linked roles:

 -   AliyunServiceRoleForAlikafkaConnector: Message Queue for Apache Kafka assumes this RAM role to obtain the permissions to access Function Compute.
 This enables the instance to provide the Function Compute sink connector feature.
-When you create a Function Compute sink connector in the Message Queue for Apache Kafka console for the first time, the system automatically creates the AliyunServiceRoleForAlikafkaConnector role and instructs you to complete the process.
+When you create a Function Compute sink connector in the Message Queue for Apache Kafka console for the first time, the system automatically creates the AliyunServiceRoleForAlikafkaConnector role and notifies you that the role is created.
 For more information, see [Create a Function Compute sink connector](/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md).

 -   AliyunServiceRoleForAlikafkaInstanceEncryption: Message Queue for Apache Kafka assumes this RAM role to obtain the permissions to use the access control and encryption features provided by Key Management Service \(KMS\).
 This enables the instance to provide the encryption feature.
 The encryption feature of the instance can be used only by calling API operations.
 It will be provided in the console in the future.
 If you deploy an encrypted instance for the first time by calling the [StartInstance](/intl.en-US/API reference/Instances/StartInstance.md) operation provided in Message Queue for Apache Kafka, the system automatically creates the AliyunServiceRoleForAlikafkaInstanceEncryption role for you.